hellerve/ptolemy/README.md

 quite happy about that.
 There is some insight in that book, and a bunch of bullshit and survival bias.
 It’s written quite entertainingly, and sifting through it for the gems is never boring, so I quite enjoyed the read.

+* *Prosaminiaturen—Opus III* by **Wolfgang Haak** (2008)

+Paul Celan and he have influenced my writing—in German— like no other writers have.
+This is one of my favorite books, and I read it every other year, at least partially.
+Highly recommmended read.